404-group-does-not-exist/minutes/Minutes-02-18.md

 #### Idea 1-A: Airplane Traffic

-Instead of counting people, we would be looking at flight traffic overhead This only requires and ADSB reciever and a pc to read the data.
+Instead of counting people, we would be looking at flight traffic overhead This only requires an ADSB reciever and a pc to read the data.
-Potential expansions to this project are to overlay the flights on google maps
+Potential expansions to this project are to overlay the flights on google maps can we query individual flight numbers?

 ### Idea 2: Event Message Board

 This concept is sort of a craigslist/eventbrite clone but simpler and limited to CU.
-The *Minimum Viable Product* here is a user can post and event that all others can see Additional features could include:
+The *Minimum Viable Product* here is a user can post an event that all others can see Additional features could include:
 - users can click a button to join/attend event
 - users can click a button to ignore/hide an event on the list